THE BONACKERS Documentary

 Joanne Friedland Roberts

-THE BONACKERS is the story of the fiercely independent men and women whose families have fished and farmed the land and seas of the east end of Long Island for almost 400 years.
+THE BONACKERS is the evolving story of the women and men whose families have fished and farmed the land and seas of the East End of Long Island for almost 400 years.
 Struggling to survive in the midst of the mansion filled Hamptons, they may well be the last of their kind.

 CELEBRATING BONAC COMMUNITY EVENT